The Chakachas: History

 They started out in the late 1950s as cha-cha-cha band, and had a Belgian No. 1 in 1958 with "Eso es el amor", which was sung in Spanish.
 In 1959 they recorded "Rebecca" (a.k.a.
 "Rebekka"), which was featured seven years later in the film The Battle of Algiers.

-In 1962, they crept into the UK Singles Chart for the first time with "Twist Twist", which reached No. 48.
+Once the great wave of Afro-Cuban inspired rhythms had passed, the Chakachas transitioned in 1961 to the yéyé genre and they ventured into the "Twist" craze with tracks like "Twist-Twist" (1961), "Hawaiian War Twist" (1962), "Big Strong Madison" and "Madison 62" (1962).
+In 1962, they reached the UK Singles Chart for the first time with "Twist Twist", peaking in the UK Singles Chart at number 48.
+They also began to use the English language, and even occasionally German with "Der Twist ist passé" and "Mitternachts Hully-Gully" (1963).

 Although they issued numerous recordings, they are best remembered as a one-hit wonder for their hit disco single "Jungle Fever" from 1971, which sold over one million copies in the United States, and was awarded a gold disc by the R.I.A.A. in March 1972.
 It also reached No. 8 in the US Billboard Hot 100.
 In the UK it fared less well: despite some airplay soon after release it was later pulled from airplay by the BBC, which took exception to the song's moaning and heavy breathing.
 It peaked at No. 29.
+The album with the same name would reach No. 117 in the US.